1. Credit Card Reviews

 Mind you, if you have a balance left on the card, Self will use the deposit to recover the money you owe them.

-Where Can I Use My Self Credit Card?
+Where can you use the Self Credit Card?

 You can use your Self Visa® Credit Card anywhere Visa is accepted in the US.
 (You can’t use it internationally.)